Performance-boosting tips to speed up your DreamPress site

 Minifying your scripts

-You can also minify your HTML/CSS/JavaScript code to help improve the time it takes to load your site.
-You can install various plugins to help you minify this code, and you may need to do a little trial and error to find which one works best for your site.
-Here are a couple of options:
+Minifying your HTML/CSS/JavaScript code helps reduce the time it takes to load your site.
+You can install various plugins to help you minify this code.

-With Autoptimize, starting with as few options as possible is best, as some may cause errors on your site.
-You should start with just minifying CSS and JavaScript only.
+Autoptimize is a popular choice.
+When using this plugin, start with as few options as possible, as some may cause errors on your site.
+For example, start with just minifying CSS and JavaScript only.

 See also